Baker Bettie’s Ultimate Chocolate Chip Cookies

 Instructions

-- Brown the Butter: At least several hours before baking the cookies, cut the butter up into small pieces and put it in a saucepan over medium heat.
+- Brown the butter: Dice the butter (113 grams/ 1 stick) into small pieces and place in a saucepan over medium heat.
 Allow the butter to melt and start boiling.
 Stir frequently until the butter turns golden brown and smells nutty.
-Pour the brown butter into a bowl and set aside to cool until solid.
+Pour the brown butter (including the dark specks) into a bowl to cool at room temperature.
+Drop in an ice cube to cool it down faster and also to replace the liquid that boiled off in the saucepan.

-- Toast the Pecans: Put the pecans in a dry pan and place over medium heat.
+- Toast the pecans: Place the chopped pecans (75 grams/ ¾ cup) in a dry saucepan and place over medium heat.
 Stir frequently for a few minutes until the nuts smell toasty.
 Remove from the heat to cool before making the dough.

-- Prep: Preheat the oven to 350 ºF (180 C).
-Line two sheet pans with parchment paper and set aside.
+- Preheat the oven to 350°F/175°C. Line two sheet pans with parchment paper and set aside.

-- Cream: In the bowl of a stand mixer with the paddle attachment, or in a large bowl with a hand mixer, cream together the cooled & solidified butter and dark brown sugar on medium/high speed until light and fluffy, about 5 minutes.
+- In the bowl of a stand mixer with the paddle attachment or in a large bowl with a hand mixer or a wooden spoon, mix together the brown butter and dark brown sugar (150 grams/ ¾ cup).
+The browned butter doesn't have to be fully cooled, it can still be slightly warm.
+Mix until incorporated.
+The mixture will not cream together.

-- Add Mix-Ins: Add the chocolate chips or chopped chocolate and the chopped pecans.
+- Add the chocolate chips or chopped chocolate (150 grams/ 1 cup) and the toasted pecans.
 Fold in until evenly distributed.
 The dough will be very thick.

-- Scoop rounded mounds of dough (about 3 TBSP each) and place on the prepared baking sheets.
+- Scoop rounded mounds of dough (I made large cookies about 3 tablespoons each) and place on the prepared baking sheets.

-- Garnish: Top each cookie with a few more chocolate chips or chocolate pieces and sprinkle with some coarse salt.
+- Top each cookie with a few more chocolate chips or chocolate pieces and sprinkle with additional coarse salt.

 - Store cooled cookies in an airtight container for 3-4 days or in the freezer for up to 3 months.